 Unless otherwise designated, all park land is open between the hours of sunrise and sunset.

-The Old Stone House is open 12 pm to 5 pm, closed closed on the Fourth of July, Thanksgiving, Christmas and New Year's days.
+The Old Stone House is open 12 pm to 5 pm, and closed on the Fourth of July, Thanksgiving, Christmas and New Year's days.

 The Peirce Barn/Peirce Mill complex buildings are open: